Trout

 It comes in brown, rainbow and salmon or sea varieties.

-It's quite commonly farmed now.
-If you buy in a shop it will probably be farmed rainbow.
+It's quite commonly farmed.
+If you buy it in a shop, it will probably be farmed rainbow.

 It has a purple or violet band and black spots - it's quite beautiful to look at.

-If you're lucky enough to find some, it's wonderful to watch in clear river water as it darts around.
+If you're lucky enough to find clear water, it's wonderful to watch as it darts around - it's quite athletic!

 Brown trout is the river fish that you would most likely catch.